 Handled all aspects of the acquisitions of portfolios of office and industrial properties in Minnesota and Arizona, some by purchase of defaulted loans.

-Represented an affiliate of Arden Real Estate Partners I LP in its acquisition, in joint venture with affiliates of Carey Watermark and Marcus Hotels and Resorts, of the 372 room Atlanta Westin Perimeter Hotel.
+Represented a private equity fund in its acquisition, in joint venture with affiliates of Carey Watermark and Marcus Hotels and Resorts, of the 372 room Atlanta Westin Perimeter Hotel.
 In less than thirty (30) days the team and our co-counsel negotiated and concluded the acquisition, joint venture, hotel management and franchise and loan documentation.
 Total acquisition and property committed property improvement costs were $57,000,000.

 Handled the acquisition of 84 unsold an unoccupied residential condominium units at the new development known as Williamsburg Terrace in Brooklyn.
 Represented the company in connection with the acquisition of real estate, the financing and the joint venture work with the operating partner/ managing agent for the project.
 We also coordinated the work of special counsel representing the client in connection with the condominium offering plan for the development and the Section 421-a real estate tax abatement for the unites.